-The 2017 Summer Program in Rome ,Italy, aims to immerse student in Rome culture , both ancient and modern.
-In addition to attending classes conducted throughout the city ,students will also visit some of the are's greatest archaeological,architectural and cultural site ,including the Vatican museums,the ancient port city of Ostia Antica , the catacombos of San Callisto,the Pantheon, the Capuchin Crypt,and many other sites of historical significance.
+The Rome Summer Program aims to immerse student in Roman culture, both ancient and modern.
+In addition to attending classes conducted at sites throughout the city, students will also visit some of the area's greatest archaeological, architectural, and cultural sites, including the Vatican, the ancient port city of Ostia Antica, the catacombos of San Callisto, the Pantheon, the Capuchin Crypt, and many other sites of historical significance.

 Students must enroll in the following two courses, which are both electives in the English major/minor.

 LIT 302: Literature of the New Testament (3 credits)

 For information regarding financial aid, please contact the Office of Financial Aid